Wednesday, November 25, 2009

-The following spring, my father told me that he came home one night and heard people in our house.
+The following spring, my father told me that he came home one night and heard people in our house scrambling to get out.
 When he walked in, the kitchen window was wide open, and the television, which normally was in the living room, sat on the kitchen counter, ready to be hoisted through the window.
 He found the TV’s cable box in the backyard.

 I became more furious than I ever was about this situation.
 I lived more than 90 miles away and I felt pissed and powerless.
 What the fuck could I do?
 My father begged me to just let it go.
 As for the possibility of my doling out a severe or even moderate ass-whooping on the Slink, he told me that there was no point—even in a moment of justifiable fury—in making a mistake that I might regret for the rest of my life.